Want to learn how to create input masks for your site’s forms?

 For help with advanced input mask symbols, check out this tutorial on adding input masks to your WordPress forms.

-Step 1: Create a New WordPress Form
+1. Create a New WordPress Form

 Next, you’ll need to create a new form.
+We recommend using the Simple Contact Form as an easy starting point for testing.

-Step 2: Add a Single Line Text and Customize Your Input Mask
+2. Add a Single Line Text Field

-In order to add an input mask to your contact form, you’ll need to add a Single Line Text form field.
+To add an input mask to your contact form, you’ll need to add a Single Line Text form field.

 Once you’ve done this, click on the form field on the right side to open up the Field Options panel.

-Step 3: Add Your Form to Your Site
+3. Add Your Form to Your Site

-Now that contact form is customized with an input mask, it’s time to embed the form onto your website.
+Now that the contact form is customized with an input mask, it’s time to embed the form onto your website.

 Next, publish your post or page so your contact form will appear on your site visitors.
 Take a look: